 Take pain medication when you first start feeling pain.
 You will not be addicted to the painkiller when it is taken over a short period of time.
 Controlling your pain allows you to rest well and sleep through the night.

-After surgery you should immediately resume any regular medications that you take.
-If you regularly take Asprin or anti-inflammatory medicines, please follow the doctors’ instruction strictly.
+After surgery, you should immediately resume any regular medications that you take.
+If you regularly take aspirin or anti-inflammatory medicines, please follow the doctors’ instructions strictly.